WoTTsecurity/wott-io/documentation/getting_started/README.md

 You're now set up with both the WoTT Agent and Dash and have taken the first steps in securing your IoT hardware and applications.

 WoTT certificates refresh every 7 days, so you will need to account for that in your applications.
 Credentials are downloaded either when WoTT fetches data or when restarted.
+You may also find yourself being denied permissions for some of the commands we've shown you, use `sudo` where necessary to circumvent this.

 These certificates and credentials can now be used to secure end-to-end device communication and web applications, check out some of the use cases and examples on the [WoTT Agent Github](https://github.com/WoTTsecurity/agent) for inspiration and ideas on how to use WoTT for your own projects.